 heritage-of-rajasthan-essay

 Jaipur is popular among the traveler’s world over as the Pink City.
 Acclaimed for its forts, palaces, culture, traditions, and handmade art in the form of fabric, paper, and blue pottery to name a few.
-Among many things, its architectural legacy is well known and appreciated.
-It has continued to wow visitors and travelers to the city ever since it was founded with its grandeur.
-Jaipur was founded by Maharaja Sawai Jai Singh II in 1727 AD as a planned trading city.
-Havelis in Jaipur are one of the most dominant aspects of its heritage.
-These are also known as traditional courtyard mansions used as residential units.
-Many of these mansions have historic significance like this one here on Chhoti Chaupar.
-Most old Havelis can be found in the walled city area although a few are located outside. these buildings are a reflection of the yesteryear’s grandeur and provide a great medium to study the evolution of society and its practices.
+Among many things, its architectural legacy is well-known and appreciated.
+Haveli in Jaipur is one of the most dominant aspects of its built heritage; these are traditional courtyard mansions used as residential units.
+Jaipur has continued to wow visitors and travelers to the city ever since it was founded with its grandeur.
+Jaipur was founded by Sawai Jai Singh II in 1727 AD as a planned trading city.
+Many of these Jaipur Haveli have historic significance like this one here on Chhoti Chaupar.
+A large number of old Haveli in Jaipur can be found in the Jaipur walled city area although a few are located outside the walled city.
+Jaipur Haveli is a reflection of yesteryear’s grandeur and provides a great option to study the evolution of society.

 nataniyon-ki-haveli-jaipur-heritage-site